smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 failed job on the OpCon schedule.
-A good way to do this is to define a TOP or BOTTOM condition on the SBMJOBFAIL step where the value string specified will never be found on the screen (for example, specify a control string value of \"This will never match\"), and set the option for handling the forced mismatch to \'F\' = force script to fail.
+A good way to do this is to define a TOP or BOTTOM condition on the SBMJOBFAIL step where the value string specified will never be found on the screen (for example, specify a control string value of "This will never match"), and set the option for handling the forced mismatch to 'F' = force script to fail.

 ## LOGDYNVAR: Log and Analyze Dynamic Variable Values